Kansas Military and Veterans Benefits

 • Must use federal tuition assistance first (if applicable)

-• Must submit transcript to their unit at the end of each semester
+• Must submit transcripts to their unit at the end of each semester

 Kansas National Guard Educational Assistance Program Fact Sheet